ncpleslie/PersonalWebsite/README.md

 - Add a formspree URL (https://formspree.io/) to direct messages to your email
 - Add relevant thumbnails to the thumbnail folders (Don't forget to replace the paths found in "public/website_data.json")

-Alternatively
+And/or

-- Update URL found in App.vue to point to your API, if needed
+- Update URL found in .env to point to your API, if needed

 - Run "npm install" (Node/NPM required)
 - Run "npm run build"

 ## License
 - MIT
-- Feel free to use this code as you see fit, set up your on website with it, whatever.
+- Feel free to use this code as you see fit, set up your own website with it, whatever.
 Just give me an attribution somewhere on your site.
 Thanks